nathancaracho/LonelyMountain/README.md

 ### The message processing
 The message processing is the step when the message is processed, persisted, or else.

-### Message queue menage
+### Message queue management
-The message queue menage is the step when the message is discarded when successful or sent to `dead letter` if any previous step failure.
+The message queue management is the step when the message is discarded when successful or sent to `dead letter` if any previous step failure.

 ## Consumer components
 The worker consumer is composed by [Message](#Message), [Validator](#Validator) and [Consumer](#Consumer).